audulus/docs/nodes.md

 ![Node](img/nodes/ADSR/ADSR-Node.png)

-The ADSR (**A**ttack **D**ecay **S**ustain **R**elease) node generates an envelope signal.
+The ADSR (Attack, Decay, Sustain, Release) node generates a special type of control signal called an envelope.
 Envelopes are often used to modulate the volume of an oscillator.
 With different envelope settings you can make an oscillator sound like a drum, organ, or violin.
 The trick is all in knowing how to set the Attack, Decay, Sustain, and Release.

 ![ADSR Envelope Diagram](img/adsr.png)